Pokémon (video game series): 2019–2022: Eighth generation

-2022–present: Ninth generation
+2022–2026: Ninth generation

 On February 27, 2022, Pokémon Scarlet and Violet were announced for the Nintendo Switch, with a late 2022 release date.
 The games were released on November 18, 2022.
 On February 27, 2023, a two-part expansion pack was announced titled The Hidden Treasure of Area Zero.
 Part One, The Teal Mask, was released on September 13, 2023.
 Part Two, The Indigo Disk, was released on December 14, 2023.
 An epilogue, Mochi Mayhem, was released on January 11, 2024.

 This generation introduced a total of 120 new Pokémon so far with 103 revealed in Scarlet and Violet, 2 revealed in special Tera Raids, 7 revealed in The Teal Mask, 7 revealed in The Indigo Disk, and 1 revealed in Mochi Mayhem, with an overall total of 1025 Pokémon.

 On February 27, 2024, Pokémon Legends: Z-A was announced to have a 2025 release on the Nintendo Switch.
 Later on, it was announced the game would also come to the Nintendo Switch 2.
-It released for both consoles, digitally and physically, on October 16th, 2025.
+It released for both consoles, digitally and physically, on October 16, 2025.
 It features a return to Lumiose City of the Kalos region from Pokémon X and Y, and is the first appearance of Mega Evolution in a Pokémon game since Let's Go, Pikachu! and Let's Go, Eevee!

+2027–present: Tenth generation

+On February 27, 2026, Pokémon Winds and Waves were announced for the Nintendo Switch 2, with a 2027 release year.